gonodono/web-widgets/README.md

 ## Overview

-+ All of the examples use the same overall method to generate their images.
-A `WebView` is instantiated and, in order to enable rendering, attached to `WindowManager` inside a zero-by-zero `FrameLayout`.
++ All of the examples use the same overall method to generate their images: a `WebView` is instantiated and, in order to enable rendering, attached to `WindowManager` inside a zero-by-zero `FrameLayout`.
 A page is then loaded, laid out, and drawn to a `Bitmap` that's displayed in the Widget, after which